zsxkib/diffusion-pipe/docs/supported_models.md

 text_encoder_1_lr = 2e-5
 text_encoder_2_lr = 2e-5
 ```
-Basic SDXL LoRA support is implemented.
-It is lacking many options present in other training scripts.
+Unlike other models, for SDXL the text embeddings are not cached, and the text encoders are trained.

-Unlike other models, text embeddings are not cached, and the text encoders are trained.
+SDXL can be full fine tuned.
+Just remove the [adapter] table in the config file.
+You will need 48GB VRAM.
+2x24GB GPUs works with pipeline_stages=2.

 SDXL LoRAs are saved in Kohya sd-scripts format.
+SDXL full fine tune models are saved in the original SDXL checkpoint format.

 ## Flux
 ```